 What are the risks if I refuse a Vitamin K shot for my baby?

-Newborns who don't receive a vitamin K shot are 81 times more likely to develop late onset (between 2 to 6 months of age) VKDB than infants who do receive it at birth.
+Infants who don't receive a vitamin K shot are 81 times more likely to develop late onset (between 2 to 6 months of age) VKDB than infants who do receive it at birth.
 Since becoming a routine part of newborn care, the administration of vitamin K at birth has been so effective at eliminating VKDB that many pediatricians have never seen a case.
 Parents who are reluctant to give their baby a vitamin K shot need to know that there is an immediate risk when babies do not receive the shot, and that the risk persists for several months.

 Unlike vaccinations, there is no “delayed schedule” to reduce the risk.
 A baby who does not receive the vitamin K shot is at risk of serious bleeding until her body produces enough of the vitamin, months after birth.